Post-Selection Inference for Generalized Linear Models with Many Controls: Discussion

-where $\hat z_i$ is the instrument implicitly created.
+where $\hat z_i$ is the instrument of the optimal instrument estimator which was {\it implicitly} created.
 Thus, the double selection estimator can be seen as an iterated version of the method based on instruments where $\widetilde \beta$ is replaced with $\check \beta$.
-Although their first order asymptotic properties coincide, in finite sample, the double selection method seems to obtain better estimates of the weights leading a more robust performance.
+Although their first order asymptotic properties coincide, in finite sample, the double selection method seems to obtain better estimates leading to a more robust performance.